Ask Slashdot: How Should You Launch A Software Startup?

 The first thing you have to do is disabuse yourself of the notion that starting your own company means you're going to get rich or that you'll pay other people so you can have less work.
 Expect to have to do far more work than you ever imagined, and expect the business to fail.
 Make sure you have enough money set

+There is a recent Harvard University study done by Shikhar Ghosh that claims that three out of every four venture-backed firms fail.
+According to the U.S. Bureau of Labor Statistics, about 50% of all new businesses survive 5 years or more, and about one-third survive 10-years or more.
+This is an interesting statistic because it shows you that a more mature business has a better chance to survive.
+According to the Small Business Administration – The SBA – close to 66% of small businesses will sur [successharbor.com]

-Re: Write software after work (Score:1)
+Re: Write software after work (Score:3, Informative)

 I ran a software start up for ten years.
 Grew from me to over fifty.
 I now contract for silly money and love it, while i have a nice business generating me passive income